 MY CARBON FOOTPRINT

-I've included all my business and family waste, water and electricity combined as they are too hard to extrapolate.
-Then I added emissions from the car, packaging and consumables, paper used, takeaway food, air travel, accomodation, online cloud storage and public transport related to my business as estimated over one year.
+I work mainly from a home studio built in my back garden so it's hard to extrapolate some areas of emissions from general household use.
+Family and business emissions such as from recycling and municipal waste, water and electricity were not divided up and simply put onto the ledger.
+Then I added emissions from the car, estimated packaging and consumables, paper used, takeaway food, air travel, accomodation, online cloud storage and public transport related to my business over one year.
 (Skip to the conclusion)

 Photography being mainly a digital product means I am working in a relatively low emissions industry.
 A massive change from the dark room toxic chemical days.
 Travel and electricity are the main factors to consider as consumables in day to day running are negligible.
 Using a large collection of rechargeable batteries for cameras, lights and triggers keeps means little is actually purchased new for each job.
 Good quality lithium batteries are lasting over 6 years... although the embodied energy in the construction of my photographic equipment is not accounted for in this audit.